alexyuly/lux/README.md

 #### `cause` and `effect`

 The primary statements are `cause` and `effect`.
-A cause represents an origin of values from hardware over time, while an effect represents a destination for values from hardware over time.
+A cause represents an origin of values from hardware over time, while an effect represents a destination for values to hardware over time.

 Each effect has a reference to a subscriber and a set of child causes.
 Each cause has either a value or a reference to a publisher.
+The values published by a cause are sent to the subscriber of its parent effect.

 For example, the following application prints the text `Hello, world!` to the system output: